 Introduction

 Mathematics is a method of communication.
 It is a specific language through which very difficult concepts are explained in a precise and concise form.
-Ideas are explored and developed, and relationships can be described, patterns identified and hypothesis made and tested:
+Ideas are explored and developed, and relationships can be described, patterns identified and a hypothesis made and tested:

-Mathematics includes the development of all numeracy skills; a proficiency that involves confidence and competence with numbers and measures.
+Mathematics includes the development of all Numeracy skills; a proficiency that involves confidence and competence with numbers and measures.
 It requires an understanding of the number system, a repertoire of computational skills and an inclination and ability to solve number problems in a variety of contexts.
 Mathematics also demands practical understanding of the ways in which information is gathered by counting and measuring, and is presented in graphs, diagrams, charts and tables.

-Therefore, a numerate person needs to understand the ways mathematics can be used for communication and this requires the possession of two attributes:
+Therefore, a numerate person needs to understand the ways Mathematics can be used for communication and this requires the possession of two attributes:

 Being at ease with those aspects of everyday life that enable a person to cope with the practical demands of everyday life.